-- (c) Within a bus stop, taxicab, or commercial vehicle zone (except for vehicles authorized by TAA to use such areas); - (d) On the side of a roadway; - (e) On the roadway side of any stopped or parked vehicle (double parking); - (f) Within 15 feet of a fire hydrant or within a fire lane or restricting the access to or from the fire lane; - (g) Within 4 feet of either side of a security fence; or - (h) Other than in accordance with restrictions posted on authorized signs. - 7.6.3.
-Service vehicles (including utility company, government owned, delivery, etc.) shall park in specially reserved and marked areas or areas designated for such purpose. - 7.6.4.
-Automobiles, motorcycles, boats, jet skis, snowmobiles, dune buggies, race cars, recreational vehicles, trailers, etc. may not be permanently parked or stored on airport property.
+- 7.5.1 Vehicles shall be parked only in those areas designated for such purpose. - 7.5.2 Vehicles shall not be parked or stopped: - a.
+In such a manner so as to obstruct a parking lot lane, driveway, roadway, walkway, crosswalk, fire lane, runway, taxiway, taxilane, or obstruct access to hangars, parked aircraft, or parked vehicles. - b.
+In any space marked for parking in such a manner that the vehicle occupies more than one marked space. - c.
+Within a bus stop, taxicab, or commercial vehicle zone (except for vehicles authorized by TAA to use such areas). - d.
+On the side of a roadway. - e.
+On the roadway side of any stopped or parked vehicle (double parking). - f.
+Within 15 feet of a fire hydrant or within a fire lane or restricting the access to or from the fire lane. - g.
+Within 4 feet of either side of a security fence; or - h.
+Other than in accordance with restrictions posted on authorized signs. - 7.5.3 Service vehicles (including utility company, government owned, delivery, etc.) shall park in specially reserved and marked areas or areas designated for such purpose. - 7.5.4 Automobiles, motorcycles, boats, jet skis, snowmobiles, dune buggies, race cars, recreational vehicles, trailers, etc. may not be permanently parked or stored on airport property.

-7.7.
-Vehicle Licensing and Equipment
+7.6 Vehicle Licensing and Equipment

-- 7.7.1.
-Except for vehicles that are exclusively used on the AOA, all vehicles shall meet proper state licensing, registration, and inspection requirements. - 7.7.2.
-Vehicles shall not be operated on the Airport unless the vehicle is in sound mechanical order; has adequate lights, horn, and brakes; and permits clear visibility from the driver's position. - 7.7.3.
-Vehicles operating or parking inside the security fence shall be registered with TAA and display a current vehicle permit/sticker. - 7.7.4.
-Trailers and semi-trailers shall not be disengaged from towing vehicle.
+- 7.6.1 Except for vehicles that are exclusively used on the AOA, all vehicles shall meet proper state licensing, registration, and inspection requirements. - 7.6.2 Vehicles shall not be operated on the Airport unless the vehicle is in sound mechanical order; has adequate lights, horn, and brakes; and permits clear visibility from the driver's position.

+- 7.6.3 Vehicles operating or parking inside the security fence shall be registered with TAA and display a current vehicle permit/sticker. - 7.6.4 Trailers and semi-trailers shall not be disengaged from towing vehicle.

-7.8.
-Vehicle Maintenance
+7.7 Vehicle Maintenance

-- 7.8.1.
-Except for minor repairs that are necessary to remove such vehicle(s) from the Airport, and except as expressly provided otherwise in an agreement with TAA, private vehicles shall not be cleaned or maintained anywhere on the Airport. - 7.8.2.
-Vehicles operated by commercial operators/lessees shall be cleaned or maintained only in areas designated by TAA.
+- 7.7.1 Except for minor repairs that are necessary to remove such vehicle(s) from the Airport, and except as expressly provided otherwise in an agreement with TAA, private vehicles shall not be cleaned or maintained anywhere on the Airport. - 7.7.2 Vehicles operated by commercial operators/lessees shall be cleaned or maintained only in areas designated by TAA.

-7.9.
-Vehicle Operations
+7.8 Vehicle Operations